This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 This element controls the generation of related keywords or concepts associated with the collection of documents retrieved by the query.

-The parent element is hitlist
+The parent element is hitlist.

-The available attributes for collocates
+The available attributes for collocates are:

 radius